About the Artist

 I use a combination of Pan Pastels (smoother pastel in cake form), pastel sticks, and pastel pencils (for the finer details).
 I also use a variety of special pastel tools to layer and create soft color blends, especially for animal fur.

 When an artist uses blended and layered color all the way to the edges of the pastel paper, the piece is referred to as a painting.
 A pastel drawing or sketch focuses on lines and allows the paper to show through.
+Pastels are different from chalkboard or sidewalk chalk which has calcium sulfate or calcium carbonate and a very small amount of pigment.